-In our history we have experienced many severe droughtsFive , hereof the worst droughts of United States history and the effects they had on grain commodities.
-These droughts were the dust bowl of the 1930s, the dry 1950s, the northeastern drought in the 1960s, the late 1980s drought, and this years 2012 drought.
+In the history of the United States, this country has experienced many severe droughts.
+Five of the worst droughts in United States history were the dust bowl of the 1930s, the dry 1950s, the northeastern drought in the 1960s, the late 1980s drought, and this year’s 2012 drought.
+Each individual drought had an effect on grain commodities.

-The dust bowl or known as the dirty thirties was the most destructive drought the United States has ever faced.
-According to the NOAA the drought had affected more than 50 million acres of land.
+The dust bowl, also known as the dirty thirties, was the most destructive drought the United States has ever faced.
+According to the NOAA, the drought affected more than 50 million acres of land.
 This drought was very severe because of the lack of rain and poor soil management, causing huge dust storms across the Great Plains.
-The United States had not used proper conservation techniques and they paid for it dearly.
-The prices of corn during the 1930s did not very as much as you would think they did.
-The price of corn in July of 1928 was only $1.15, in July of 1932 it was $0.50 and in 1934 the price was $0.72.
-But the selling tactics were much different back in the 1930s compared to now.
-Most of the corn harvested would be used for their own needs, for example feed for the animals, just food for themselves and not much would be taken to an elevator or shipped what so ever.
-The uses for corn back then were much more simply and less diversified then now days.
-The need of corn was not nearly as much of a cash crop as it is now (Pappas 5).
+At that time, the United States did not use proper conservation techniques and the consequences were dire.
+The prices of corn during the 1930s did not vary as much as one would expect.
+The price of corn in July of 1928 was only $1.15.
+In July of 1932, the price of corn was $0.50.
+In 1934, the price was $0.72.
+The selling tactics were much different back in the 1930s as compared to now.
+Most of the corn harvested would be used for individual farmers’ needs: feed for the animals, food for themselves.
+Very little corn was actually taken to an elevator or shipped.
+The uses for corn at that time were much more simple and less diversified then today.
+The need for corn was not nearly as much of a cash crop as it is now (Pappas 5).

-From 1950 to 1956 drought engulfed the Great Plains and the Southwest.
-The rainfall had been decreased from 1949 to 1951 by 40% in Texas (Stephanie Pappas 4).
-Corn prices in July of 1949 were at $1.42, only three years later in 1952 the price had gone up to $1.87.
-Now prices in the 1950s did not change very drastically and very quickly.
+From 1950 to 1956, drought engulfed the Great Plains and the Southwest.
+The rainfall decreased from 1949 to 1951 by 40% in Texas (Stephanie Pappas 4).
+Corn prices in July of 1949 were at $1.42.
+Only three years later, in 1952, the price of corn had gone up to $1.87.
+Prices in the 1950s did not change very drastically or very quickly.
 A $0.40 difference was much great then than it is now (Karnowski).

-Then last but definitely not least, this years 2012 drought.
-This year’s drought had settled over more than half of the United States in the summer of 2012, this was the most widespread drought in more than half a century.
-In July of 2012 the United States was the hottest year so far that we have ever experienced since 1895.
-July was the hottest month ever recorded in U.S history.
-The most recent federal assessment in August is that parts of at least 33 states, mostly in the West and the Midwest, are experiencing drought conditions that are sever or worse.
-It affected 87% of the land dedicated to growing corn, 63% of the land for hay and 72% of the land used for cattle Mohadjerin).
+Last, but definitely not least, the 2012 drought settled over more than half of the United States.
+This was the most widespread drought in more than half of a century.
+In July of 2012, the United States experienced the hottest year since 1895.
+July was the hottest month ever recorded in United States history.
+The most recent federal assessment in August reports that parts of at least 33 states, mostly in the West and the Midwest, are experiencing drought conditions that are severe or worse.
+The drought affected 87% of the land dedicated to growing corn, 63% of the land for hay, and 72% of the land used for cattle Mohadjerin).